 Complete one of the following programs: Job Skills Program, Federal Bonding, or Train to Work MB

 Complete job applications, attend interviews, and secure employment

 Upon completion of these goals and gaining employment, clients move into our Work Stay program.

 *If client has legal issues barring them from potential employment, housing, or other assistance, they are referred Homeless Court.

 **If client has a transportation barrier and is physically able to ride a bike, they are referred to The Rolling Forward Project.

 New Directions For Families

-Combined with our Back To Life & Work Stay Programs, New Directions For Families works to address further challenges that homeless families with children might face such as access to dependable child care, education for their children through the Horry County School system, and Our case management team works with the parents and guardians of minors under 18 in Family Shelter to give their children their best life possible by:
+Combined with our Back To Life & Work Stay Programs, New Directions For Families works to address further challenges that homeless families with children might face such as access to dependable child care and education for their children through the Horry County School system.
+Our case management team works with the parents and guardians of minors under 18 in Family Shelter to give their children their best life possible by:

 Helping parents secure placement for their children in day care so they are able to work